What's in this article?

 Don’t panic – you haven’t necessarily had a cowboy installation undertaken, small water leaks are remarkably common in new boiler installations and can be quite difficult for installers to spot any and all potential leaks at the time the boiler was installed.

-Any conscientious boiler installer will return to check and correct (fix the leak(s)) the work for you.
+Any conscientious boiler installer will return to check and correct the work for you and fix those leaks.

 How to check for a water leak underneath your boiler: